 Retrieving Chain: Before operating the windlass tighten the clutch with the handle in a clockwise direction, then remove the handle.
 If the anchor is buried hard, motor forward to pull it free after hardening up on the windlass, to ease the load on the windlass.
-The rope or chain should be cleated off and the anchor driven out by the engine, otherwise the gearbox or shaft can be damaged.

-Rope Hauling on the Capstan: The capstan can be operated independantly of the gypsy.
+Rope Hauling on the Capstan: The capstan can be operated independently of the gypsy.
 Secure the anchor rode (via Chainlock, Gypsy lock or Snubber) then release the clutch.
 The windlass capstan can now be operated separately.

-Electric / Hydraulic operation: Releasing or retrieving the Anchor rode is identical when operating the windlass.
-To release the anchor, down reverse the motor by pushing remote switch to "down" which drops the chain and the anchor immediately.
+Electric operation: To release the anchor down reverse the motor by pushing remote switch to "down" which drops the chain and the anchor immediately.
 When the anchor is at the desired depth, the windlass can be stopped by letting go of the switch, the chain and rope can then be lowered further by releasing the manual clutch.
 Always keep well clear of the windlass when releasing or retrieving the chain and anchor.
 Keep fingers, hair and clothing well clear when the windlass is in operation.